Spaces of harmonic surfaces in non-positive curvature

 The contradiction is different from that of Theorem A. We attach a particular holomorphic structure to the complexification $\mathbf{E}$ of $\mathbf{F}$.
 Using somewhere injectivity and a lemma of Moore \cite{M1}, we find there is an open set $\Omega$ on which $X$ is the real part of a holomorphic section of a special holomorphic line bundle $\mathbf{L}\subset \mathbf{E}.$ Making use of the isolated singularity condition, we analytically continue the ``imaginary part," so that $X$ is the real part of a globally defined meromorphic section $Z$ of $\mathbf{L}$.
 From Section 3 we see that $Z$ has at most a simple pole at one point.
 We then check that the order of this section does not match up with the degree of $\mathbf{L}$.
 This final contradiction can also be seen through Riemann-Roch.

-In an appendix, for the convenience of the reader, we state general transversality theorems for Banach manifolds. \end{subsection}
+In an appendix, we state general transversality theorems for Banach manifolds and prove Proposition \ref{targ}, the general result we use to deduce density and connectedness results. \end{subsection}

-\begin{subsection}{Acknowledgements} In the case of $3$-manifolds, an argument for Theorem A is given in an unpublished manuscript of Vladimir Markovi{\'c} \cite{Ma}.
+\begin{subsection}{Acknowledgements} in the case of $3$-manifolds, an argument for the first theorem is given in an unpublished manuscript of Vladimir Markovi{\'c} \cite{Ma}.
 The proof had a few small issues, which have been resolved here, and also more needs to be done for the argument to work in all dimensions.

 I thank Vlad for allowing me to absorb content from his manuscript, and for the many discussions that we had related to this project.
 This paper is intended to be independent and self-contained, and the reader should not have to consult \cite{Ma}.
 I have tried to keep similar notation.